-- (1) The number of ordinary members that comprise the Committee shall be a maximum of 10 persons. - (2) A single election may be held to fill all of those positions. - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54.
+- (1) The number of ordinary members of the committee shall be determined at the Annual General Meeting and be applied in respect to the tenure of office.
+Up to 12 ordinary members may be elected. - (2) A single election may be held to fill all of those positions. - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54. - (a) cast by members present at the Annual General Meeting and eligible to vote thereat: - (b) any members who is eligible to vote at the Annual General Meeting, but is unable to attend shall be entitled to apply to the Secretary for a postal vote.
+Application for a postal vote must be in writing and lodged with the Secretary fourteen days prior to the Annual General Meeting.
+Within seven days the Secretary in the presence of the President and one other Committee member appointed by the Committee will forward an initialled ballot paper to each applicant and record their names.
+Members to whom ballot papers are posted will under no circumstances be given a second ballot paper.
+Completed ballot papers are to be returned to the Secretary in envelopes endorsed, "Ballot Papers". - (5) The Association at its Annual General Meeting shall appoint a Returning Officer and two scrutineers for the purpose of counting all postal votes.